farhan-nahid/hungry-monster/README.md

 ---

 > This is a simple landing page.
-On this website, we can search your favourite food & show it's details.
+On this website, we can search for your favorite food & show its details.

 ---